Chapter 16: Of GOOD WORKS

 - Matt.
 15:9 with Isa.
 29:13; 1 Peter 1:18; Rom.
 10:2; John 16:2; 1 Sam.
 15:21-23; 1 Cor.
 7:23; Gal.
 5:1; Col. 2:8, 16-23

-We don't simply invent for ourselves what good works are and declare that they are good, but rather it is God who lays down the criteria for good works in Holy Writ.
+We don't simply invent for ourselves what GOOD WORKS are and declare that they are good, but rather it is God who lays down the criteria for GOOD WORKS in Holy Writ.
 This does not mean that if a particular action is not mentioned in the Bible that it is therefore bad, but we look at the particular deed in light of all Scripture.
 We don't demand an explicit text for everything.
 For example, helping an old lady cross the street is a good deed, but it is not mentioned in the Bible.
 Does that mean that it is therefore bad if it is not mentioned?
 No, not really.
-Because we know from the Bible that we should love our neighbor, and helping an old lady cross the street is such an expression of love and respect.
+Because we know from the Bible that we should love our neighbor, and help an old lady cross the street is such an expression of love and respect.

 Commanded By God

-Therefore, good works, first of all, are commanded by God and derived from His Law, and moreover, they are brought forth by God in us.
+Therefore, GOOD WORKS, first of all, are commanded by God and derived from His Law, and moreover, they are brought forth by God in us.
 It is God who is the measure of what is good.
-Whatever reflects His holy character is good, and whatever does not, is evil.
-He is the standard.
-It is written, “...the LORD is a God of knowledge, and by him actions are weighed” (1Sam.
-2:3).
+Whatever reflects...